JorchRL/Birb-Engine-Desktop3D-with-Deno/README.md

 This is a project for making a game engine!
 Intended to be customizable and about as flexible as developing for the web!

 It is a Deno app that renders a (webkit) webview on desktop.
+Along with a page running Three.js, plus some extra tools i'm building for making games!

 In contrast to electron, it will not bundle a browser.
 Instead it uses the webkit engine you proably already have.
-Thanks to the awesome [Webview library](https://github.com/webview/webview).
+Thanks to the awesome [Webview library](https://github.com/webview/webview), and its [deno bindings](https://deno.land/x/webview@0.7.0-pre.1)!

-Along with a page running Three.js, plus some extra tools i'm building for making games!

 This is a very early project.
 Mostly just a toy, and it is not really good for any serious application yet.
 But you can already use it if you want!

+> ⚠️ Please note that I cannot guarantee that it will work.
+It is a VERY early project!

 ## Name & Identity